VisualFP/docs/Presentations/Concept4/concept04.typ

   #v(1fr)
   1. Take an exercise
   #v(1fr)
-  2. Solve it using the proposed concept *step by step*, including the thinking process \
+  2. Solve it using the proposed concept step by step, including the thinking process \
     (How do we want students to think about programs?)
   #v(1fr)